 A liver transplant is a procedure performed to replace a liver that has been damaged beyond repair and has ceased proper function.
 Patients need liver transplants for many reasons, including liver cancer (such as hepatocellular carcinoma), sudden liver failure, polycystic liver disease and, most commonly, cirrhosis.
-No matter why our patients need transplants, Tampa General Hospital’s Liver Transplant Program is prepared to serve them.
+No matter why our patients need transplants, Tampa General Hospital’s Advanced Organ Disease & Transplantation Institute is prepared to serve them.
 Our liver transplant program began in 1987 and has performed thousands of transplant procedures since then.
 Our hospital is one of the most active centers in Florida that offer liver transplants.

-Tampa General’s Liver Transplant Program is also notable for its:
+Tampa General’s Advanced Organ Disease & Transplantation Institute is also notable for its:

-High volume – Tampa General Hospital’s liver transplant program is one of the leaders in the state and one of the top 10 programs in the country.
+- High volume – Tampa General Hospital’s liver transplant program is one of the leaders in the state of Florida.
 One of the reasons behind our high volume of transplants is our close partnership with LifeLink Foundation, Inc., a nationally recognized organ procurement organization.

-Contact Tampa General Hospital for more information about our liver transplant program.
-Call 1-800-505-7769 (press 4 for the liver transplant program and ask for the referral coordinator).
+Contact Tampa General Hospital’s Advanced Organ Disease & Transplantation Institute for more information about our liver transplant program by calling 1-800-505-7769 (press 4 for the liver transplant program and ask for the referral coordinator).